-Upon refreshing browser or joining a new Experience, Crowdpurr asks if the user wants to create a new participant account.
+Upon refreshing the browser or joining a new Experience, Crowdpurr asks if the user wants to create a new participant account.
 If so, they will enter a new nickname and fill out any active Crowd Lead Fields.

-Upon refreshing browser or joining a new Experience, Crowdpurr does not allow a new sign-in and shows the current participant's status.
+Upon refreshing the browser or joining a new Experience, Crowdpurr does not allow a new sign-in and shows the current participant's status.
 They will continue to use their previous participant account and data.

 Allow Participants to Sign Back in

-Enabling this setting will allow your participants to sign back in to a previously created participant account by using their Email Address or Phone Number.
+Enabling this setting will allow your participants to sign back into a previously created participant account by using their Email Address or Phone Number.
 This is beneficial if you'll have multiple Experiences at your event or a series of Trivia Games, for example, where you want players to play with the same participant account for Multi-Game Rankings.
 It even allows players to sign back in from different devices throughout your event or series.

 To use it, you will need to have either the Email Address or Phone Number lead capture field enabled and required on all Experiences where you'll allow participants to sign back in.
-When Allow Participants to Sign Back In is enabled, when a player signs in to an Experience and enters an Email Address or Phone Number, Crowdpurr will check if there is a participant account matching the participant Email Address or Phone Number.
+When Allow Participants to Sign Back In is enabled, when a player signs in to an Experience and enters an Email Address or Phone Number, Crowdpurr will check if there is a participant account matching the participant's Email Address or Phone Number.
 If it finds one, it will sign them in as that participant and continue their session playing as that participant.

-With this setting disabled, the same Email Address or Phone Number cannot be used more than once to sign into the same Experience.
+With this setting disabled, the same Email Address or Phone Number cannot be used more than once to sign in to the same Experience.
 An error will be returned if a participant tries to sign back in with the same Email Address or Phone Number.
 For different experiences, if a player tries to sign in from a different device, a completely new participant account will be created that is not linked to the other ones, even if the same Email Address or Phone Number is used.

 Sharing Participant Devices

-For Seminar Plan users or higher, the following setting applies to when your participants share devices at an event, such as a walk-up trade show booth with several tablet devices.
+For Seminar Plan users or higher, the following setting applies when your participants share devices at an event, such as a walk-up trade show booth with several tablet devices.
 Or any live event where "community" devices are shared.
 For example, walking up to the front of a town hall meeting and submitting a vote from a series of shared, limited tablet devices.

 Auto-Reset Participant Devices